 Postcodes can be checked for eligibility on the HEFCE Postcode Checker Postcodes in Quintiles 1 & 2 qualify for this scheme.

-For more details about the eligibility criteria please read the A2S scheme guidelines.
+For more details about the eligibility criteria please read the A2S eligibility guidelines below.

 A large number of our subject areas participate in the Access to Southampton scheme.

 Unfortunately, at this time the following disciplines are not available through the scheme: Dual Field Nursing, Ecology, Economics, Environmental Sciences, Healthcare: Management Policy & Research, Medicine, Healthcare Science: Respiratory and Sleep/Cardiovascular, ITO, Midwifery, Natural Sciences, Occupational Therapy, Physiotherapy, Podiatry, Web Science and programmes based at Winchester School of Art.

 If you're unsure whether your subject of interest participates please contact us.

 The Summer School will provide an opportunity to see what life is like as University of Southampton student.
-You will attend lectures and/or seminars organised by academic tutors in your chosen discipline, as well as spend time with current University of Southampton students.
+You will attend lectures and/or seminars organised by academic tutors in your chosen discipline or broader subject area, as well as spend time with current University of Southampton students.
 You will be given information and guidance about studying at University level, the UCAS application process and writing your personal statement.
 Students will also take part in evening activities to give you an insight into the social side of University life.
-You will also be set a subject-specific assignment which will need to be completed at home.
+You will also be set a subject-specific assignment which you will complete at home.

 We aim to offer accommodation in our halls of residence to as many students attending the Summer School as possible.
 However, in the case that we have an overwhelming number of applications, priority will be given to those travelling from outside Hampshire.
 Transport costs can be reimbursed if required.